Radio Caroline North is

 Also Radio Caroline are

-now transmitting to the Portsmouth area in DAB plus.
+now transmitting in stereo to the Portsmouth area

-Some radios that do not support DAB+ will be unable
+in DAB plus.
+Some radios that do not support DAB+

-to find this new service.
-As a guide, look for the
+will be unable to find this new service.
+As a guide,

-DAB+ logo or green Digital Radio tick mark.
-According
+look for the DAB+ logo or green Digital Radio tick

-to Solent Radio who are operating this new service
+mark.
+According to Solent Radio who are operating

-to Fort Widley on Portsdown Hill and Ofcom have
+was relocated to Fort Widley on Portsdown Hill and

 antenna which will result in an effective doubling